nospoone/monologue/README.md

 If you want to implement your own, you can find the specs for the project files [here](<https://github.com/nospoone/monologue/wiki/Project-File-Format>).

+#### Default project file

+Until the _New Project_ feature is implemented, you can find an example project file [here](https://gist.github.com/nospoone/4338522e0f70c4230ac9).

 ## Developing

 An installation of [nodejs](https://nodejs.org/en/) is required to develop Monologue.